 The prosopography of dissent was one of the main targets of the DaT18 project.
 In order to render relevant the fragmentary evidence in archival and published sources with regard to the biographies of the Orthodox opponents of church union in the 1740s–1760s, the dispersed details had to be put together in a relational database, an intricate approach that meant data identification, entering, uniformization and normalization.
 In this early stage I have favoured the information that touched upon the priests of the Transylvanian Orthodox diocese, with estimates of around 1,500 people, in an attempt to explain the birth of this social group and its possible roots in the earlier times of religious confrontation.
 Recovering clerical careers has been made possible by the preservation of significant serial data, for they have been the object of three successive statistical endeavours during the bishopric of Dionisije Novaković (1762–1767).
 This information will be gradually complemented with the evidence from the fiscal censuses, as well as that arising from the inquiries which targeted the laymen who headed the opposition movement.
 The results can be accessed through the interface available on this web page, which allows searching the database according to a keyword to find all the records that include it, by selecting a precise location on the map to show details about people related to that place, or by exploring all the tables that compose the database for more complex search statements.

-A wider examination into the typology of the sources and the specific difficulties they raise for the historian, alongside the technical solutions in designing and developing the database has recently appeared in Studia UBB Digitalia and can be accessed at the following link: https://doi.org/10.24193/subbdigitalia.2020.1.04.
+A wider examination into the typology of the sources and the specific difficulties they raise for the historian, alongside the technical solutions in designing and developing the database has appeared in issue 1/2020 of Studia UBB Digitalia and can be accessed at the following link: https://doi.org/10.24193/subbdigitalia.2020.1.04.